mosman7/Virtualisation/README.md

 #### What is a virtual box?
 - Open-source software for virtualizing the x86 computing architecture.
 - Acts as a hypervisor, creates a VM (virtual machine) where the user can run another OS (operating system).

+#### Benefits of Virtualisation
+- Reduces your IT expenses
+- Reduce downtime and enhance resiliency in disaster recovery situations
+- Increase efficiency and productivity
+- More security
+- Flexible